DishaJr/Control-and-Trajectory-Tracking-for-Autonomous-Vehicles/Run Project.md

 # **Project sumamry and how to run it :**

+## **Project Summary :**

+The project introduces the application of designing a PID controller to perform vehicle trajectory tracking.
+A trajectory will be given as an array of locations, and CARLA simulation environment will be provided.
+The efficiency of the PID controller will be tested on the CARLA simulator used in the industry.

+The project provides the dynamic model of the vehicle, as well as an approximate distribution of the possible perturbations.
+The code required to run the CARLA simulator is provided, along with a template in C++ for the controller.

+#

 The code and results
 Find the results graphs and videos in folder images above with some fail trials videos as I am trying to tune the pid to have final 2 accepted but not so good trials.